Criticism of the war on terror: Domestic civil liberties

-In the United Kingdom, critics have claimed that the Blair government used the war on terror as a pretext to radically curtail civil liberties, some enshrined in law since Magna Carta.
-For example, the detention-without-trial in Belmarsh prison: controls on free speech through laws against protests near Parliament and laws banning the "glorification" of terrorism: and reductions in checks on police power, as in the case of Jean Charles de Menezes and Mohammed Abdul Kahar.
+In the United Kingdom, critics have claimed that the Blair government used the war on terror as a pretext to radically curtail civil liberties.
+For example, the detention-without-trial in Belmarsh prison, controls on free speech through laws against protests near Parliament, laws banning the "glorification" of terrorism, and reductions in checks on police power as in the case of Jean Charles de Menezes and Mohammed Abdul Kahar.

 Former Liberal Democrat Leader Sir Menzies Campbell has also condemned Blair's inaction over the controversial U.S. practice of extraordinary rendition, arguing that the human rights conventions to which the UK is a signatory (e.g. European Convention on Human Rights) impose on the government a "legal obligation" to investigate and prevent potential torture and human rights violations.

+Richard Jackson notes how countries like Russia, India, Israel and China also adopted the language of the war on terror to describe their own fight against domestic insurgents and dissidents.
+He argues that "Linking rebels and dissidents at home to the global 'war on terrorism' gives these governments both the freedom to crack down on them without fear of international condemnation, and in some cases, direct military assistance from America".

 Unilateralism

 U.S. President George W. Bush's remark of November 2001 claiming that "You're either with us or you are with the terrorists," has been a source of criticism.
 Thomas A. Keaney of Johns Hopkins University's Foreign Policy Institute said "it made diplomacy with a number of different countries far more difficult because obviously there are different problems throughout the world."
+Richard Jackson notes how "the grammatical construction of this choice is extremely powerful.
+On the one hand, it obliterates all neutral ground and denies any possibility of withholding judgment or weighing up the evidence ...
+On the other hand, it is loaded in such a way that any choice other than fully supporting the United States results in condemnation".